 Business and IT execs must lead by example.
 CIOs often find themselves isolated in their roles, which is surprising when business is predominantly driven by IT.
 Alignment comes from the top down and only through close collaboration can senior management from IT and other key business lines create a strong, integrated and cohesive approach.
 Implementing this balanced way of working at the very top drives the same collaborative approach across the business, strengthening the dialogue between IT and other key business areas.
 With alignment a priority, departmental goals remain connected and any strategic disconnects are able to be easily identified at an early stage by senior management.

-It’s clear that forming a close, collaborative relationship between IT and the business throughout the organisation is essential.
+It’s clear that forming a close, collaborative relationship between IT and the business throughout the organization is essential.
 Historically, IT has been isolated but it’s vital that IT is repositioned in order to break down those walls and begin a way of working that fosters alignment and the understanding of a shared vision.